-On September 27, 2011, Ecopetrol and the Company agreed on an arbitration process to define the interpretation of the PAP Formula.
-In the meantime, both companies have agreed to apply the formula of the ANH to assign the additional share to Ecopetrol, from April 2011, until the arbitration is concluded.
+On September 27, 2011, Ecopetrol and the Company agreed on an arbitration process to settle differences in the interpretation of the PAP Formula and its effect on the production division.
+On April 12, 2012, the Company initiated the arbitration process before the Bogotá Chamber of Commerce.
+In addition, both parties agreed to apply the formula that the ANH uses in its contracts to assign the presumptive additional share to Ecopetrol, as from the activation of the additional production clause in April 2011, until the arbitration was concluded.